dakkar/sharkey-stuff/sharkey-features.rst

 * when searching, users can restrict results to notes with attachments
 * CSS class names are human-readable, to simplify browser-side customisation
+* users can disable indexing of their notes (the setting is federated)

 Ones of interest to admins
 """"""""""""""""""""""""""